Skip to content

 RDSP – The Registered Disability Savings Plan

-One of my favourite topics to write about is the Registered Disability Savings Plan (RDSP) offered to parents of mentally or physically disabled children to help start saving for their children’s future.
-The RDSP is important to me because I have a son diagnosed as being on the Autism Spectrum, but I also know many families that need help, and if anything I write here helps them, I will be thrilled.
+One of my favorite topics to write about is the Registered Disability Savings Plan (RDSP).
+It is offered to parents of mentally or physically disabled children.
+The plan helps them start saving for their children’s future.
+The RDSP is important to me because I have a son diagnosed as being on the Autism Spectrum.
+I also know many families that need help.
+If anything I write here helps them, I will be thrilled.

-This is the Real RDSP page you should check out as well.
-What follows here are some of the posts that I have written about this program and other articles from other authors on Tax Issues and different ways to save for your loved ones’ future.
+This is the Real RDSP page, which you should also check out.
+Here are some of the posts that I have written about this program.
+You will also find articles on tax issues from other authors.
+Furthermore, there are different ways to save for your loved ones’ future.

 As a note to those who know, no one knows how the system works.
 I have met the Zen Master for the RDSP.
 He works for the Government (at ESDC who runs the program), but he talks in the Ottawa area to help folks understand the RDSP program.
 He has said I could ask him questions, too!